Oil on wood panel

 Marketing gurus recommend a five-percent customer conversion rate for businesses.
 Same goes for individuals.
 So if you're getting one result out of twenty attempts, then guess what?

-You ARE succeeding.
-Two for twenty means you're killing it.
+You are succeeding.
+Two for twenty and you're killing it.

 Consider the numbers:

 Ten open-call submissions a year, each with a $40 entry fee, means a $400 yearly investment in your life's passion.
-That's the cost of a few unremarkable restaurant dinners you can easily without (a Disneyworld ticket is $115).
-The cost of entering these shows is no reason to avoid them.
+That's the price of a few so-so restaurant dinners you can easily live without (a Disneyworld ticket is $115).
+The cost of these shows is no reason to avoid them.

 And the best part?